-If is possible to travel by car.
-However the options are not always direct or you may need to back track a little.
+It is possible to travel by car.
+However, the options are not always direct or you may need to backtrack a little.
 So you may just need to do some additional planning.

 See more information about how to travel between Korcula and nearby destinations.

 Our next piece of advice is don’t spread yourself out too thin by trying to visit too many places.
 You’ll end up spending a lot of time travelling and packing/unpacking and less time doing the things you should be doing on your holiday – relaxing and having fun.